PEXANE2/azure-docs.tr-tr/articles/vs-azure-tools-storage-explorer-relnotes.md

 #### <a name="new"></a>Yeni

-* Tablo desteği: görüntüleme, sorgulama, dışarı aktarma, alma ve varlıklar için CRUD işlemleri
+* Table support: viewing, querying, export, import, and CRUD operations for entities
-* Kuyruk desteği: görüntüleme, ekleme, dequeueing iletileri
+* Queue support: viewing, adding, dequeueing messages
-* Depolama hesapları için SAS URI'leri oluşturuluyor
+* Generating SAS URIs for Storage Accounts
-* SAS URI'leriyle birlikte depolama hesaplarınızı bağlama
+* Connecting to Storage Accounts with SAS URIs
-* Depolama Gezgini'ne güncelleştirme gelecekteki güncelleştirmeleri için bildirimleri
+* Update notifications for future updates to Storage Explorer
-* Güncelleştirilmiş Görünüm
+* Updated look and feel

-#### <a name="fixes"></a>Düzeltmeleri
+#### <a name="fixes"></a>Fixes

-* Performans ve güvenilirlik geliştirmeleri
+* Performance and reliability improvements

-### <a name="known-issues-amp-mitigations"></a>Bilinen sorunlar &amp; risk azaltma işlemleri
+### <a name="known-issues-amp-mitigations"></a>Known Issues &amp; Mitigations

-* Biz bu soruna sırada AzCopy kullanılmasını öneririz - büyük blob dosyalarını indirilmesini düzgün çalışmıyor
+* Download of large blob files does not work correctly - we recommend using AzCopy while we address this issue
-* Hesap kimlik bilgileri değil alınan ya da giriş klasörü bulunamıyor ya da yazılamaz önbelleğe alınmış
+* Account credentials will not be retrieved nor cached if the home folder cannot be found or cannot be written to
-* Biz ekleme, düzenleme veya "1" veya "1.0" gibi bir muğlak sayısal değerine sahip bir özelliği olan bir varlık alma ve kullanıcı olarak göndermeye çalışırsa bir `Edm.String`, değeri olarak bir Edm.Double API istemcisi üzerinden geri gelir
+* If we are adding, editing, or importing an entity that has a property with an ambiguously numeric value, such as "1" or "1.0", and the user tries to send it as an `Edm.String`, the value will come back through the client API as an Edm.Double
-* Çok satırlı kayıtları içeren CSV dosyalarını içeri aktarırken, verileri kesilmiş Tasarımlı karıştırılmış veya
+* When importing CSV files with multiline records, the data may get chopped or scrambled

 02/03/2016

-### <a name="version-07201601291"></a>Sürüm 0.7.20160129.1
+### <a name="version-07201601291"></a>Version 0.7.20160129.1

-#### <a name="fixes"></a>Düzeltmeleri
+#### <a name="fixes"></a>Fixes

-* Karşıya yükleme, indirme ve blobları kopyalama genel performansı geliştirildi
+* Improved overall performance when uploading, downloading and copying blobs

 01/14/2016

-### <a name="version-07201601050"></a>Sürüm 0.7.20160105.0
+### <a name="version-07201601050"></a>Version 0.7.20160105.0

 #### <a name="new"></a>Yeni

-* Linux desteği (OSX eşlik özellikleri)
+* Linux support (parity features to OSX)
-* BLOB kapsayıcıları ile paylaşılan erişim imzaları (SAS) anahtarı ekleme
+* Add blob containers with Shared Access Signatures (SAS) key
-* Azure Çin 21Vianet için depolama hesapları ekleme
+* Add Storage Accounts for Azure China 21Vianet
-* Özel uç noktaları ile depolama hesapları ekleme
+* Add Storage Accounts with custom endpoints
-* Açın ve içeriğini metin ve resim blobları görüntüleyin
+* Open and view the contents text and picture blobs
-* Blob özelliklerini ve meta verileri görüntüleyin ve düzenleyin
+* View and edit blob properties and metadata

-#### <a name="fixes"></a>Düzeltmeleri
+#### <a name="fixes"></a>Fixes

-* Düzeltildi: karşıya yükleme veya indirme çok sayıda BLOB (500 +) bazen beyaz bir ekran uygulamanın neden
+* Fixed: uploading or download a large number of blobs (500+) may sometimes cause the app to have a white screen
-* Düzeltildi: kapsayıcı odaklanmak yeniden ayarlanıncaya kadar blob kapsayıcısı genel erişim düzeyi ayarlarken, yeni değer güncelleştirilmez.
-Ayrıca, iletişim her zaman "Genel erişim" ve değil gerçek geçerli değeri varsayılandır.
+* Fixed: when setting blob container public access level, the new value is not updated until you re-set the focus on the container.
+Also, the dialog always defaults to "No public access", and not the actual current value.
-* Daha iyi genel klavye/erişilebilirlik ve kullanıcı Arabirimi desteği
+* Better overall keyboard/accessibility and UI support
-* Boşluk ile uzun olduğunda, içerik haritaları geçmişi metni kaydırır
+* Breadcrumbs history text wraps when it's long with white space
-* Giriş doğrulaması SAS iletişim kutusu destekler
+* SAS dialog supports input validation
-* Yerel depolama kullanıcı kimlik bilgilerinin süresi dolmuş olsa bile kullanılabilir olmaya devam eder
+* Local storage continues to be available even if user credentials have expired
-* Blob Gezgini sağ tarafta açılan blob kapsayıcı silindiğinde, kapalı
+* When an opened blob container is deleted, the blob explorer on the right side is closed

 #### <a name="known-issues"></a>Bilinen Sorunlar

-* Linux yüklemesi gereken gcc sürümü güncelleştirildi veya yükseltilmiş – yükseltme adımları aşağıda verilmiştir:
+* Linux install needs gcc version updated or upgraded – steps to upgrade are below:
     * `sudo add-apt-repository ppa:ubuntu-toolchain-r/test`
     * `sudo apt-get update`
     * `sudo apt-get upgrade`
     * `sudo apt-get dist-upgrade`

 11/18/2015
-### <a name="version-07201511160"></a>Sürüm 0.7.20151116.0
+### <a name="version-07201511160"></a>Version 0.7.20151116.0

 #### <a name="new"></a>Yeni

-* macOS ve Windows sürümleri
+* macOS, and Windows versions
-* Oturum açma, depolama hesaplarınıza görünümü: Kurumsal hesap, Microsoft, 2fa'yı, Account kullanın.
+* Sign-in to view your Storage Accounts – use your Org Account, Microsoft Account, 2FA, etc.
-* Yerel geliştirme deposu (depolama öykünücüsünü kullanma yalnızca Windows)
+* Local development storage (use storage emulator, Windows-only)
-* Azure Resource Manager ve klasik kaynak desteği
+* Azure Resource Manager and Classic resource support
-* Oluşturma ve bloblar, kuyruklar veya tablolar silme
+* Create and delete blobs, queues, or tables
-* Belirli bloblar, kuyruklar veya tablolar arayın
+* Search for specific blobs, queues, or tables
-* Blob kapsayıcıları içerikleri keşfedin
+* Explore the contents of blob containers
-* Dizinlerinden gitmek ve görüntülemek
+* View and navigate through directories
-* Yükleme, indirme ve BLOB'ları ve klasörleri Sil
+* Upload, download, and delete blobs and folders
-* Blob özelliklerini ve meta verileri görüntüleyin ve düzenleyin
+* View and edit blob properties and metadata
-* SAS anahtarları oluşturun
+* Generate SAS keys
-* Saklı erişim ilkeleri (SAP) oluşturma ve yönetme
+* Manage and create Stored Access Policies (SAP)
-* Ön eke göre BLOB Ara
+* Search for blobs by prefix
-* Dosyaları karşıya yükleme veya indirme için sürükleyip bırakabilir 'n sürükleyin
+* Drag 'n drop files to upload or download

 #### <a name="known-issues"></a>Bilinen Sorunlar

-* Odağı kapsayıcı üzerindeki yeniden ayarlanıncaya kadar blob kapsayıcısı genel erişim düzeyi ayarlarken, yeni değer güncelleştirilmez
+* When setting blob container public access level, the new value is not updated until you re-set the focus on the container
-* Genel erişim düzeyi ayarlamak için iletişim kutusunu açtığınızda, bu her zaman "Genel erişim" varsayılan ve değil gerçek geçerli değer gösterilir
+* When you open the dialog to set the public access level, it always shows "No public access" as the default, and not the actual current value
-* İndirilen BLOB'ları yeniden adlandırılamıyor
+* Cannot rename downloaded blobs
-* Etkinlik günlüğü girdilerini bazen "devam eden takılıyor" ne zaman bir hata oluşur ve bir hata görüntülenmez belirtin.
+* Activity log entries will sometimes get "stuck" in an in progress state when an error occurs, and the error is not displayed
-* Bazen kilitleniyor ya da karşıya yükleme veya çok sayıda BLOB indirme çalışırken tamamen beyaz kapatır
+* Sometimes crashes or turns completely white when trying to upload or download a large number of blobs
-* Bazen bir kopyalama işlemi iptal ediliyor çalışmıyor
+* Sometimes canceling a copy operation does not work
-* Geçersiz bir ad girin ve başka farklı kapsayıcı türü altında oluşturmaya devam (kuyruk/blob/tablo) bir kapsayıcı oluşturma sırasında odak yeni türüne ayarlanamaz
+* During creating a container (blob/queue/table), if you input an invalid name and proceed to create another under a different container type you cannot set focus on the new type
-* Yeni klasör oluşturamaz veya klasörü yeniden adlandır
+* Can't create new folder or rename folder